-From an operating company perspective, AIG Life forms part of the Life business unit within the Life & Retirement division of AIG Inc.
+From an operating company perspective, AIG Life forms part of the Life business unit within Corebridge Financial (formerly the Life & Retirement division of AIG, Inc).

-AIG Life's products fall under two of the Solvency II Lines of Business (LOB), which are Life (81%) and Health (19%), measured by gross premium income in 2021.
-AIG Life's Term Assurance and Whole of Life products are categorised under Life, with Critical Illness and Income Protection categorised under Health.
+AIG Life's products fall under two of the Solvency II Lines of Business (LOB), which are Life (82%) and Health (18%), measured by gross premium income in 2022.
+AIG Life's term assurance and whole of life products are categorised under Life, with critical illness and income protection categorised under Health.

-A.1.5.
-MATERIAL GEOGRAPHICAL LOCATIONS
+A.1.5 Material geographical locations